notypecheck/aiotaskqueue/README.md

-Asyncqueue is a type-safe and fast distributed queue alternative to celery, rq and arq.
+Aiotaskqueue is a type-safe and fast distributed queue alternative to celery, rq and arq.

 ## Example Usage